raffishquartan/grunt-set-app-mode/README.md

 });
 ```

 Note that you must use the "File Array" format ([details here](http://gruntjs.com/configuring-tasks#files-array-format)) to specify the location of the run mode-specific files and their destination directory.
-The processed Grunt task files property is not used in the code because Grunt cannot easily glob across files with "{{MODE}}".
+The processed Grunt task files property is not used in the code because Grunt cannot easily glob across files with `{{MODE}}`.

+NB: the `{{MODE}}` placeholder must always be preceded by a `.`.
+Trailing placeholders are allowed.

 ### Options